igm503/django-deploy/README.md

 ```
 You will be prompted for confirmation before uninstalling, and have the option to only undo certain parts of the installation process.

-## What Does deploy.sh Do to Your Server?
+## What the Deployment Script Does to your Server

 1. **System User Configuration**
    - Creates a system group (DJANGO_GROUP) if it doesn't exist